LuisMendez01/My-Instagram-Version/README.md

 - [x] List anything else that you can get done to improve the app functionality!

+  1. I want to make likes persist like the real instagram app.
+  2. Allow users to follow and be followed.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I want to know how to reload table without table shifiting offset by that much.